mendix/cf-mendix-buildpack/README.md

 }
 ```

-You can see the available Log Nodes in your application in the Mendix Modeler.
+You can see the available Log Nodes in your application in Mendix Studio Pro.
 The level should be one of:

 * `CRITICAL`
 * `ERROR`